Seen something unusual? MAKE A REPORT

 By having a plan written down you can get everybody who's involved in your business on the same page.
 Investing a little time in establishing good biosecurity practices on your orchard promises a hundredfold reward, not only through the smooth operation of day-to-day business but the avoidance of financial problems, movement restrictions, and possible market access issues in the future from unchecked disease or pest populations.

-KVH has designed a biosecurity plan template that you can personalise and complete either on paper or online, depending on your preference.
+KVH has designed a biosecurity plan template that you can complete either on paper or online, depending on your preference.
 Both versions require:

 You need to keep your plan on file so that you can show it to auditors and provide it to KVH if requested in a biosecurity response.
-If you choose to complete your plan online instead of handwriting it, a PDF copy will be available for your electronic files.
+If you choose to complete your plan online a PDF copy will be available for your electronic files.